-Simple tenses are used to express actions that are repeated, factual, normal, or always true.
+Simple tenses of verbs are used to express actions that are repeated, factual, normal, or always true.

 In simple present tense, it often refers to a habitual, regular action or anything that is in occurrence but is not necessarily happening right now.
 These are usually timeless statements.
 It is used to express facts.
 The focus is on the occurrence, not the process or if the action is complete.
 For example,